-Bill Walton was introduced to the game of basketball while in the fourth grade at Blessed Sacrament Elementary School.
-Walton then attended Helix High School, where his team won the California Interscholastic Federation High School title two years in a row, while winning their final 49 consecutive games.
-While at Helix, Walton became the first and only high school player to ever make the U.S.A.
+Bill was introduced to the game of basketball while in the fourth grade at Blessed Sacrament Elementary School.
+He then attended Helix High School, where his team won the California Interscholastic Federation High School title two years in a row, while winning their final 49 consecutive games.
+While at Helix, Bill became the first and only high school player to ever make the U.S.A.
 Senior Men's National Basketball Team and play in the World Championship and/or Olympics.

 After retiring from basketball Bill began his broadcasting career in 1990 as an analyst for the then Prime Ticket Network.
-Walton worked for CBS Sports in the early 90's and then for NBC for many years, including work on the 1996 Atlanta and 2000 Sydney Summer Olympic Games.
+Bill worked for CBS Sports in the early 90's and then for NBC for many years, including work on the 1996 Atlanta and 2000 Sydney Summer Olympic Games.
 Over his career he's also done broadcasting work for ABC, ESPN, FOX, MSNBC, Turner Sports, KCAL, NESA and the NBA.
-Walton has been nominated for numerous Emmy Awards and in 2001 won an Emmy for Best Live Sports Television Broadcast.
-The southern California Sports Broadcasters Association has several times honored Walton with the Best Television Analyst/Commentator Award.
-In 2009, Walton was named one of the top 50 sports broadcasters of all time by the American Sportscasters Association.
+Bill has been nominated for numerous Emmy Awards and in 2001 won an Emmy for Best Live Sports Television Broadcast.
+The southern California Sports Broadcasters Association has several times honored Bill with the Best Television Analyst/Commentator Award.
+In 2009, he was named one of the top 50 sports broadcasters of all time by the American Sportscasters Association.

-In June 21, 2001, Walton was named as the inaugural inductee into the Grateful Dead Hall of Honor.
+In June 21, 2001, Bill was named as the inaugural inductee into the Grateful Dead Hall of Honor.

-Bill Walton is author of Back from the Dead (March, 2016) and Nothing But Net.
+Bill Walton is author of Back from the Dead and Nothing but Net.
 He currently resides in his hometown of San Diego with his wife Lori.
-They are the proud parents of four sons: Adam, Nathan, Luke and Chris, and the lucky grandparents of Olivia, Chase, Parker, Avery, Patrick, Lawson and Wilhelmina.
+They are the proud parents of four sons: Adam, Nathan, Luke and Chris, and the lucky grandparents of Olivia, Chase, Parker, Avery, Patrick, Lawson, Landon, Wilhelmina, and Wolfgang.